jedward225/jedward225.github.io/index.md

         <a href="https://summer-ospp.ac.cn/org/prodetail/251760142?lang=zh&list=pro" class="project-links">[Page]</a>
       </p>
       <p class="project-description">
         Embodied-Reasoner (ER.) is a multimodal model designed for deep reasoning & long-horizon interaction.
 In OSPP, similar to GSoC, AGIROS Community selected me as the contributor in charge of ER. from all the applicants.
-I've committed to testing ER. on Alfred.
-And I'm contributing to resolving two key bottlenecks — ambiguity in identical object instances & imprecise targeting of large objects, aiming to further improve spatial accuracy and interaction robustness.
+I've committed to testing ER. on Alfred and contributed to resolving two key bottlenecks — ambiguity in identical object instances & imprecise targeting of large objects, further improving spatial accuracy and interaction robustness.
       </p>
     </div>
     <div class="project-item">